 - The OTA Water Conservation and Wastewater Case Studies page has links to descriptions of how OTA has helped Massachusetts businesses conserve water.

 - EPA's WaterSense Commercial Buildings page gives links to EPA technical assistance efforts for businesses, along with water saving tips.

 - MWRA's Industrial, Commercial and Institutional Water Management web page can help industries, businesses, offices, and institutions implement practical, cost-effective water conservation and management techniques.

 General Water Conservation Information

-- H2OUSE is a virtual encyclopedia of water conservation information for your home, with information on fixtures, appliances, hot water systems, pools and spas, water meters, landscaping and other outdoor water use, and alternative water supplies, including information on available financial incentives and rebates.
+- H2OUSE is a virtual encyclopedia of DIY strategies for your home and includes a Water Conservation in and Around Your Home page that features information on fixtures, appliances, hot water systems, pools and spas, water meters, landscaping and other outdoor water use, and alternative water supplies, including information on available financial incentives and rebates.

-- More than 100+ Ways to Conserve are available from the wateruseitwisely.com.
+- More than 100+ Ways to Conserve Water are available from wateruseitwisely.com.